wallee-payment/payment-link-simple-example/README.md

-# payment-link-simple-example
+# Payment Link: Simple Example
-A simple example how to use payment links.
+This project shows a simple example how to use payment links of the [wallee.com](https://wallee.com) payment platform.